Introduction to File Operations in Python

 print(file.read(8))

-As a result, when all the characters of the file are being read & if we try to use the .read() method again, it will give an empty string as output.
+As a result, when you read all the characters of the file and try to use the .read() method again, it will return an empty string.

 The .readline() method prints each line from our file, every time we execute this function, until the end of the file is reached.
 Let’s add some additional lines to our text file to illustrate this example.